 I want to read about it and although books usually put me to sleep if I read them like at night.
 I try to make time during the day where I can read things because there are so many good books out there that will give you information that's helpful especially.

-If you want to learn more about mindset, self-protection, and situational awareness, check out my top self-defense books!
+If you want to learn more about mindset, self-protection, and situational awareness, check out my Top 10 Books for Self-Defense & Martial Arts.

 1. The Gift of Fear